Helping the less fortunate in Flagler County. We Need your help!

 Terry is a graduate of Florida State University (BA) and Asbury Theological Seminary (MDiv).
 Before entering the ministry process in 1996, he worked in the Entertainment and Hospitality Industries for 20 years.
 Terry has been married to his most beautiful and talented Amelia Bruce Wines since 1986 and they have no children.

-Every week, Patty Drew faithfully provides clothing and toiletries to people who visit our office on Tuesdays.
+Every week, Mona O'Donnell faithfully provides clothing and toiletries to people who visit our office on Tuesdays.
 She works in a crowded environment, always sorting and labeling clothing donations in our small “Clothing Room”.
-Patty is cheerful and kind, willing to give the best we have to those in need.
+Mona is cheerful and kind, willing to give the best we have to those in need.
 The Clothing Room could be a 40-hour a week job for a volunteer.
-Patty keeps it all together.
+Mona keeps it all together.
 She works many hours beyond our Tuesday office hours.

 Copyright © 2018 The Sheltering Tree, a subsidiary of Flagler County Assistance Center (FCAF) - All Rights Reserved.